ArtOfTheNiles/social-network-backend/README.md

 ## Usage

+This is a REST API, so send HTTP requests to send and receive data.

-Refer to the following video for instructions on how to use the program:
+Refer to the following video for detailed instructions: `Coming Soon!`